vuejs/eslint-plugin-vue/docs/rules/no-deprecated-filter.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/no-deprecated-filter
-description: disallow using deprecated filters syntax
+description: disallow using deprecated filters syntax (in Vue.js 3.0.0+)
 ---
 # vue/no-deprecated-filter
-> disallow using deprecated filters syntax
+> disallow using deprecated filters syntax (in Vue.js 3.0.0+)

 - :gear: This rule is included in all of `"plugin:vue/vue3-essential"`, `"plugin:vue/vue3-strongly-recommended"` and `"plugin:vue/vue3-recommended"`.